ericvoit/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 In all cases, appraisal policies define the conditions and prerequisites for when an Attester does qualify for secure interactions.
 To qualify, an Attester has to be able to provide all of the mandatory affirming Trustworthiness Claims and identities needed by a Relying Party's Appraisal Policy for Attestation Results, and none of the disqualifying detracting Trustworthiness Claims.

-More details on each interaction step are as follows.
+More details on each interaction step of Below Zero Trust are as follows.
 The numbers used in this sequence match to the numbered steps in {{interactions}}:

 1. An Attester sends Evidence which is provably fresh to Verifier A at time(EG).